hoothin/PagetualGuide/docs/en/useage.md

 You can import rule links written by other people, or you can just customize the rules in the input box by yourself.
 The rules from link support sorting and hot update.
 Click the up and down arrows in front of the link to sort, and click the update time to update the rules.

 ## 5 [Custom rules](/en/rule.html)
+### 5.1 Visual grab
+After clicking `Edit rule for current`, one blue box will appear in the current page following the mouse.
+At this time, click the corresponding element to grab the subject content you want to stitch and convert it to the selector code.
+### 5.2 Adjust the selector
+After you select the body content, hover over the selector code to expand the entire text, you can click to switch to the parent node.
+When you manually enter a selector into the input box, check the corresponding element of the selector by clicking check button `√`.
+### 5.3 Start editing
+When you are ready, just click the pencil icon to jump to the configuration page and start editing rule.